-We conducted our audit engagement in compliance with the independence rules provided for in the French Commercial Code (Code de commerce) and the French Code of Ethics (Code de déontologie) for Statutory Auditors, for the period from 1 January 2020 to the date of our report, and, in particular, we did not provide any non-audit services prohibited by Article 5(1) of Regulation (EU) No. 537/2014.
+We conducted our audit engagement in compliance with the independence rules provided for in the French Commercial Code (Code de commerce) and the French Code of Ethics (Code de déontologie) for Statutory Auditors, for the period from 1 January 2021 to the date of our report, and, in particular, we did not provide any non-audit services prohibited by Article 5(1) of Regulation (EU) No. 537/2014.
 Justification of assessments - Key audit matters

-Due to the global crisis related to the Covid-19 pandemic, the financial statements of this period have been prepared and audited under specific conditions.
-Indeed, this crisis and the exceptional measures taken in the context of the health emergency have had numerous consequences for companies, particularly on their operations and financing, and have led to greater uncertainties as to their future prospects.
-Some of those measures, such as travel restrictions and remote working, have also had an impact on their internal organisation and the performance of audits.
+Due to the global crisis related to the COVID-19 pandemic, the financial statements of this period have been prepared and audited under specific conditions.
+Indeed, this crisis and the exceptional measures taken in the context of the state of sanitary emergency have had numerous consequences for companies, particularly on their operations and their financing, and have led to greater uncertainties on their future prospects.
+Those measures, such as travel restrictions and remote working, have also had an impact on the companies' internal organisation and the performance of the audits.